MuhammadHassanRazaa/WhatsAppSender/readme.md

 ## Exceptions to be handled yet

 Exceptions are not handled properly.
-It won't continue if any single invalid phone number comes in between.

 ## Things I'm Working on